griptape-ai/griptape-trade-school/docs/courses/shotgrid-client/05_shotgrid_tool.md

 ```

 ### Import ShotGrid

-In order to use the ShotGrid api, we'll need to now import the library.
+To use the ShotGrid API, we'll need to import the library.
 This is the library we added in `requirements.txt`.
 The unique spin on this is that instead of importing it at the beginning of our file, we'll import it _inside the method_.
 This will tell Griptape to install the requirement automatically.

 Add the following `import` after the definition of the method: